Current OBHR PhD Students

-Levashina, J., Hartwell, C. J., Morgeson, F. P., & Campion, M. A. (under review).
+Levashina, J., Hartwell, C. J., Morgeson, F. P., & Campion, M. A. (in press).
 The structured employment interview: Narrative and quantitative review of the research literature.
+Personnel Psychology.

 Jared C. Law-Penrose

 Jared graduated from Messiah College in Grantham, PA with a bachelor’s degree in Communication in 2008.
 As an undergraduate he was selected as a David L. Boren scholar and spent a year enrolled in Nizhniy Novogord State University, Russia conducting cross-cultural media exportation.
 He presented his findings at the 2007 International Association of Media and Communication Research (IAMCR) conference in Paris.
 From 2008-2012 he worked for the Naval Supply Systems Command (NAVSUP) and the Defense Logistics Agency (DLA) in strategic planning and congressional affairs.

-Jared is married and has a two year old son.
-He and his wife are expecting their second child in August of 2013.
+Jared is married to his wife Melissa.
+They have a three year old son and just welcomed a daughter to their family this past August.
 His personal interests include scuba diving, water skiing, and board games.